 This card has no annual fee and earns you 2X points for gas and dining, unlimited.
 The USAA Rewards Visa Signature also offers 2,500 points when you make your first purchase.

-What we love about this card – In addition to strong unlimited rewards on gas and dining, the USAA Rewards Visa Signature Card's variable APR is a low 11.65%-27.65%.
+What we love about this card – The USAA Rewards Visa Signature Card offers strong unlimited rewards on gas and dining, in addition to a low variable APR of 11.40% – 27.40% Variable.